Can People Enter Into the Heavenly Kingdom Through Baptism?

 Dear Sister Wang:

 Then, the sister shared with us a passage of words: “A sinner such as you, who has just been redeemed, and has not been changed, or been perfected by God, can you be after God’s heart?
 For you, you who are still of your old self, it is true that you were saved by Jesus, and that you are not counted as a sinner because of the salvation of God, but this does not prove that you are not sinful, and are not impure.
 How can you be saintly if you have not been changed?
 Within, you are beset by impurity, selfish and mean, yet you still wish to descend with Jesus—you should be so lucky!
-You have missed a step in your belief in God: You have merely been redeemed, but have not been changed.
+You have missed a step in your belief in God: You have merely been redeemed, but you have not been changed.
 For you to be after God’s heart, God must personally do the work of changing and cleansing you; if you are only redeemed, you will be incapable of attaining sanctity.
 In this way you will be unqualified to share in the good blessings of God, for you have missed out a step in God’s work of managing man, which is the key step of changing and perfecting.
-And so you, a sinner who has just been redeemed, are incapable of directly inheriting God’s inheritance.”
+You, a sinner who has just been redeemed, are therefore incapable of directly inheriting God’s inheritance.”

 After listening to this passage and the sister’s fellowship, I understood: In the Age of Grace, the Lord Jesus only performed His redemption work.
 By believing in the Lord our sins are absolved and we are saved through our faith.
-But this saved refers to no longer being convicted by law and sentenced to death.
+But this salvation refers to no longer being convicted by law and sentenced to death.
 It doesn’t mean that we are completely holy, much less does it mean that we can enter into the kingdom of heaven.
 This is because though our belief in the Lord Jesus pardons our sins, our sinful nature is still deeply rooted within us, and we can still resist God, betray God, and consider God as an enemy.
 Evidently, if our corrupt satanic dispositions are not resolved, we will be unqualified to enter the kingdom of heaven.

 The Lord Jesus said, “I have yet many things to say to you, but you cannot bear them now.
 However, when he, the Spirit of truth, is come, he will guide you into all truth: for he shall not speak of himself; but whatever he shall hear, that shall he speak: and he will show you things to come” (John 16:12-13).
 The Lord’s words are very clear.
 During the Age of Grace, the Lord Jesus never gave humans all the truths they needed in order to be saved.
 There are still many deeper and higher truths—the truths that will allow people to be freed from their corrupt satanic dispositions and achieve holiness.
 The Lord Jesus didn’t tell mankind these truths because at that time, the people lacked the necessary stature to bear them.
 Man must wait until the Lord Jesus returns to do His work in the last days.
 He will, through His work of judgment and chastisement, thoroughly cleanse us from our sinful nature and allow us to escape the bondage of sin and attain sanctity, and to be saved into the heavenly kingdom.
 This fulfills the prophecies in the Bible, “He that rejects me, and receives not my words, has one that judges him: the word that I have spoken, the same shall judge him in the last day” (John 12:48).
 “For the time is come that judgment must begin at the house of God” (1 Peter 4:17).
-So, our baptism does not mean that we have been reborn and saved and become an entirely new being.
+So, our baptism does not mean that we have become an entirely new being.
 Only by accepting God’s work of judgment in the last days can we have the opportunity to achieve purification and enter into the heavenly kingdom.

 Sister Wang, that is some of my understanding, and I hope you can benefit from it.
 If you have any new insights or enlightenment, please write to share them with me!